 Unlike the top down approach, bottom up approach finance does not involve any asset allocation across industries or countries.
 It rather looks solely at the stock or debt and whether or not that particular security can provide a return.
 Bottom up approach management can contain several disadvantages because it ignores asset allocation.
 First, it is possible that an investor might invest solely in one industry.
 This is hardly a well diversified portfolio and the entire portfolio would fluctuate with that industry.
 Some bottom up approach advantages are that it does seek out the most attractive investment opportunities in the current marketplace.

-To learn how to price for profit, download our Pricing for Profit Inspection Guide.
+If you want to learn how to price for profit, then download our Pricing for Profit Inspection Guide.